hughejef/CS361_Software_Engineering_I/README.md

-# mortgage-tool
+# Risk-Assist
-main.py is the main file. the other files are imported and called in main.py
+**main.py is the main file.** the other files are imported and called in main.py